borel-T/vk-internship-interview-task/README.md

 ### `npm run build`

-2. Secondly, deploy the build to vk, by running the command :
+2. Secondly, deploy the build to VK, by running the command :

 ### `npm run deploy`